and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 - GDPR compliance, security, and production-ready observability

 ### Out of scope — V1
+- Data migration from the existing app — the rebuild is a clean start; no existing Firestore data is carried over
 - User-facing web portal for bookings
 - Building Admin parking occupancy view (web)
 - Billing and subscription management